blublin/blublin/README.md

 - ⚡ Fun fact: ...
 -->
 # Ben Lublin
-## From Audio Engineer to Software Engineer
+## From Audio Engineer to AMAZON Software Engineer
 ![AudioEngineer](/imgs/audioEngineering.jpg)

 Life has a way of changing paths.
 Sometimes it's expected, sometimes it's a wonderfully journey full of surprises!